MarcusHSmith/marcusmth/content/blog/how-to-code-review.md

 - [ ] Earlier fails and assertions should be logged
 - [ ] Public variables that are only used in sets should be set to private and the client should call a public configuration function (aka setter)
-- [ ] Empty functions or functions that only call their super
+- [ ] Remove empty functions or functions that only call their super
 - [ ] Variable names should reflect their value as simply as possible
 - [ ] Only change files that are intended to be changed
 - [ ] Constant variables should be capitalized